samhPA/js-aridhia/README.md

 ### To Do

-1. Add an axios interceptors on httpService
+1. Add error message for error code 401: "Have set evn variable ARIDHIA_TOKEN to be your Aridhia bearer token?"
 2. Add getAll to ```class Aridhia```
+3. Add an axios interceptors on httpService